charlieroberts/imgd-5010-s24/assignment6-automata.md

 IMPORTANT NOTE: there are *lots* of examples of the game of life in p5 floating around.
 Don't just copy one of these.
 Take the time to read the chapter / watch the video / implement it yourself.
 It's very rewarding when it all finally works, I promise.

+For lots more info on the Game of Life, see [this essay by Alan Zucconi](https://www.alanzucconi.com/2020/10/13/conways-game-of-life/).